 'Overall, social media's contribution to accessibility of the feminist discourse beyond academic or traditional activist spaces holds new potential for widespread social norm change, increased activism and, ultimately, safer lives for women in the HESA region.'

-and a platform for individuals who are denied political space and voice.
-In Saudi Arabia, for example, the القاط \ الولاية # (#EndMaleGuardianship) and #Women2Drive campaigns enabled women to transcend, to some extent, the gender segregation of public discourses and spaces in Saudi society (Thorsen and Sreedharan, 2019: 1125).
-In both campaigns, activists began to include additional hashtags such as تحرري \ من صمتك # (#SpeakOut) to encourage women to share their experiences of violence and abuse, and the difficulties they faced as a result of male guardianship and broader discrimination in society.
+Online communities often provide space for action in contexts where offline protest is challenging, and a platform for individuals who are denied political space and voice.
+In Saudi Arabia, for example, the اسقاط \الولاية # (#EndMaleGuardianship) and #Women2Drive campaigns enabled women to transcend, to some extent, the gender segregation of public discourses and spaces in Saudi society (Thorsen and Sreedharan, 2019: 1125).
+In both campaigns, activists began to include additional hashtags such as Sreedharan, 2019: 1125).
+In both campaigns, activists began to include additional hashtags such as dause, and the difficulties they faced as a result of male guardianship and broader discrimination in society.
 Both campaigns received a high level of supportive international media attention, in part because activists tweeted in more than 10 languages, which meant that their tweets were widely picked up (Thorsen and Sreedharan, 2019).
-The campaign to end the driving ban is recognised as having contributed to ending this policy, alongside factors that meant the campaign landed in an environment already disposed to a positive shift.8
+The campaign to end the driving ban is recognised as having contributed to ending this policy, alongside factors that meant the campaign landed in an environment already disposed to a positive shift.